az-digital/az_quickstart/CONTRIBUTING.md

 Developing within Drupal can be a real challenge without debugging enabled.

-Devel and Drupal console are both included in the [development metapackage](https://github.com/az-digital/az-quickstart-dev) that is downloaded when installing a site locally via Lando, or DDev.
+[Devel](https://www.drupal.org/project/devel) and [Drupal Console](https://drupalconsole.com/) are both included in the [development metapackage](https://github.com/az-digital/az-quickstart-dev) that is downloaded when installing a site locally via Lando, or DDev.

 You can easily enable them by using the following commands.